-That’s why it’s essential to consolidate your workflows and procedures if you want to maximize remote employee productivity.
+That’s why it’s essential to consolidate your workflows and procedures if you want to maximise remote employee productivity.
 You can use an app like Communifire to streamline all your tasks, and reduce software costs and IT maintenance – saving you both time and money.

-5. Keep Everything Well-Organized
+5. Keep Everything Well Organised

 There should be no clutter, otherwise, a lot of time will be wasted when employees have to sift through countless files trying to find relevant information.

-Organize your employees into segments for the different departments, projects, or any other subset that makes sense for your business.
+Organise your employees into segments for the different departments, projects, or any other subset that makes sense for your business.